-The geological section A-A' (Fig. 1b) of the landslide was defined using borehole data (Table 2) and geological documents of the area provided by Arpa Piemonte Banca Dati Geotecnica to analyse the stratigraphy and define the soil mechanical properties.
-The slope layers consist of two main materials: (1) overlying formation (glacial and alluvial deposits) characterised by silty sand with gravel and (2) fractured calcschists in clay matrix.
+The geological section A-A' (Fig. 1b) of the landslide was defined using borehole data (Table 3) and geological documents of the area provided by Arpa Piemonte Banca Dati Geotecnica to analyse the stratigraphy and define the soil mechanical properties.